We are so grateful for the time, effort and generosity of our Board of Directors.

 Alec has a Doctor of Business Administration from the University of Western Australia where he investigated the concept of Values Congruence and its effect on Organisational Commitment.
 He also holds a Diploma of Teaching, Bachelor and Master of Education, Graduate Diploma of Language Studies and Diploma Royal Society of Arts London.
 He has provided a number of guest lectures on the topic of Leadership and Values.

 He currently is a member of the Board of Kidsafe Western Australia, the UWA Business School Ambassadorial Committee and has recently been appointed to the Forrest Foundation Committee of the University of Western Australia.

-Simon had his own financial advisory firm Keysbrook Financial Services from 1995 to 2008.
-He sold the firm into Shadforth Financial Group in 2008 and stayed on as State Manager of the merged group for 3 years.
+Simon has over 30 years of advising, corporate and investment experience in Western Australia.
+Simon founded and ran his own advisory firm Keysbrook Financial Services for 13 years.
+He subsequently sold the firm into Shadforth Financial Group and stayed on as State Manager of the merged group for 3 years.

-After that, Simon formed Aberfoyle Partners in 2011, a small consulting and business development firm.
-Aberfoyle Partners has contracts with a few listed companies (including Peet and Co. and Euroz) as well as a number of private firms.
+After that Simon formed Aberfoyle Partners, a boutique consulting and business development firm.
+Aberfoyle Partners has worked with a number of ASX listed companies as well as a variety of private firms.

 Simon has been on the Board of Kidsafe WA for 11 years including holding the position of Chairman for 8 years.
 He was previously Treasurer of the MS Society of WA for 7 years.